atharvdange618/atharvdange618/README.md

 ### 👨‍💻 About Me

-> I'm a Technical Lead and Full-Stack Developer from Pune, India, specializing in building high-performance, scalable applications with TypeScript, Node.js, and React/Next.js.
+> I'm a Software Engineer and Full-Stack Developer from Pune, India, specializing in building high-performance, scalable applications with TypeScript, Node.js, and React/Next.js.
 I'm passionate about understanding how technology works from the ground up, which led me to architect and build **[Reiatsu](https://github.com/atharvdange618/Reiatsu)**, my own type-safe HTTP server framework.

 - 🔭 I’m currently building **[Recon](https://github.com/atharvdange618/Recon)**, a mobile app for QA testers to improve bug-tracking accountability.
 - 💬 Ask me about **Backend Architecture, TypeScript, and React Native**.